 A south elevation with Hill St. on the left.
 The windows go to the ballroom, called a loft on the plans.
 The stairs shown with dashed lines on the left are from the separate ballroom entrance on the south end of the facade.
 The single door below that right window goes down to the boiler room.
 Also see a north elevation.
 On the Huntington site these are both on drawing #6783

 A drawing of the new theatre by A. L. Ewing that appeared in the October 31 issue of the Times.
-An article in the same issue noted that the new theatre represented "the long arm of David Belasco reaching out from New York."
-They added that "the house is a compact, intimate affair, designed especially for talkative plays, farces and comedies."
+See a PDF from Mike Hume that also includes "'Gentlemen Prefer Blondes' In Debut At Belasco Theater," an article on the same page.
+The Times noted that the new theatre represented "the long arm of David Belasco reaching out from New York."
+They reported that "the house is a compact, intimate affair, designed especially for talkative plays, farces and comedies."
 The Times declared the "acoustics perfect," although their critic had yet to hear a show there.
-Noted acoustician Wallace Clement Sabine of Yale worked on the project, assisted by Vern Oliver Knudsen from Stanford.

 In "Playhouse Completed," another article in the October 31 issue, it was mentioned that among the novel features of the theatre were a hydraulic orchestra pit lift and a "lighting system by which there is never a shadow on the face of anyone sitting in the auditorium."
 They reported the cost of the project to be $1,250,000 including the land and noted that P.J.
 Walker was the contractor.

-The opening night ad in the L.A.
-Times.
-Thanks to Sven Kirsten for posting it as a comment on the LAHTF Facebook page in a thread about a Mayan-themed theatre, the Fisher in Detroit.
 A November 1 Times article noted that the list of the audience members expected to attend would read like a Blue Book of the social and filmland worlds.
 Scheduled to come were Anita Loos, Harry Langdon, Charlie Chaplin, Constance Talmadge, Buster Keaton, Harold Lloyd, Colleen Moore, Pola Negri, Bebe Daniels, John Barrymore, Norma Shearer and many more.
+See a PDF of the "Belasco Will Open Tonight" article courtesy of Mike Hume.

 A March 5, 1927 ad for "Is Zat So" with James Gleason and Robert Armstrong.
 Thanks to Ken McIntyre for locating the ad for a thread about the theatre on the Photos of Los Angeles private Facebook group.